 Tax Subsidies.
 The federal and certain state tax codes provide for deductions or credits supportive of school choice.
-These include the exemption from taxation of income used for elementary and secondary education expenses, such as through federal Coverdell Education Savings Accounts and certain state deductions or credits for educational expenses; and of interest paid on a home mortgage, as well as state and local taxes.
-The latter deductions act to subsidize the cost of families exercising their choice to reside in desired school districts or attendance areas, which often have higher property values and higher amounts of deductible local property taxes or home mortgage interest payments.
+These include the exemption from taxation of income used for elementary and secondary education expenses, such as through federal Coverdell Education Savings Accounts and certain state deductions or credits for educational expenses or contributions to school tuition organizations (STOs), which provide private scholarships to children.
+The federal tax code also allows deductions for interest paid on a home mortgage, as well as state and local taxes.
+These deductions act to subsidize the cost of families exercising their choice to reside in desired school districts or attendance areas, which often have higher property values and higher amounts of deductible local property taxes or home mortgage interest payments.